JetBrains/Qodana/topics/qodana-yaml.md

 ## Exclude paths from the analysis scope
 {id="exclude-paths"}

-<link-summary>You can specify the files to exclude from analysis.</link-summary>
+<link-summary>You can exclude files and paths from analyses.</link-summary>

-You can specify the files to exclude from analysis on a per-inspection basis or for all inspections at once.
+You can exclude files and paths from analyses on a per-inspection basis and for all inspections at once.

 To exclude all paths in a project from the inspection scope, omit the `paths` node.